oriolakolawole/oriolakolawole/README.md

   - Tested for OWASP Top 10 risks (SQLi, XSS, CSRF, IDOR)
   - Delivered remediation report with risk rating and fixes
 - **Skills:** Burp Suite, Nmap, Metasploit, Web Security, Reporting
 - **Link:** 🔒 Confidential

+### 🔹 DevSecOps CI/CD Pipeline for Enhanced Software Security
+- **Company/Role:** Cybersecurity Analyst Intern, AO Partners
+- **Date:** April 2023
+- **Skills/Technologies:** DevSecOps, CI/CD, Jenkins, SonarQube, OWASP ZAP, TruffleHog, Git, Python, Linux, GCP, Agile
+- **Tasks:**
+  - Engineered and deployed a DevSecOps CI/CD pipeline, integrating security practices from the outset to address vulnerabilities early in software development.
+  - Developed and configured a Jenkins pipeline (Jenkinsfile) to manage continuous integration, testing, and delivery workflows, ensuring security measures are embedded at each stage.
+  - Implemented automated security testing (SAST with SonarQube, DAST with OWASP ZAP, and secret scanning with TruffleHog) within the Jenkins CI/CD pipeline to identify and mitigate issues like SQL injection and leaked credentials.
+  - Utilized Agile and Kanban methodologies for iterative development, vulnerability management, and efficient issue resolution, ensuring a more secure and compliant application.
+- **Link:** 🔒 Confidential

+ DevSecOps CI/CD Pipeline for Enhanced Software Security                                                                                                                                                               April 2023
+ Cybersecurity Analyst Intern, companyname
+ Skills/Technologies: DevSecOps, CI/CD, Jenkins, SonarQube, OWASP ZAP, TruffleHog, Git, Python, Linux, GCP, Agile.
+Engineered and deployed a DevSecOps CI/CD pipeline, integrating security practices from the outset to address vulnerabilities early in software development.
+Developed and configured a Jenkins pipeline (Jenkinsfile) to manage continuous integration, testing, and delivery workflows, ensuring security measures are embedded at each stage
+Implemented automated security testing (SAST with SonarQube, DAST with OWASP ZAP, and secret scanning with TruffleHog) within the Jenkins CI/CD pipeline to identify and mitigate issues like SQL injection and leaked credentials.
+Utilized Agile and Kanban methodologies for iterative development, vulnerability management, and efficient issue resolution, ensuring a more secure and compliant application. link confidetial